ID Care: The Facts on ‘C diff’

 Ellen J Hirsh, MD, works at the Hillsborough-based ID Care.

-Clostridium difficile, Diarrhea, Infectious Disease Blog
+Clostridium difficile, Diarrhea, Hirsh, Ellen, Infectious Disease Blog